-SKILLS Editors Importance Skill Reading Comprehension - Understanding written sentences and paragraphs in work 97 related documents.
+SKILLS Editors Importance Skill 2111-1011-101 Reading Comprehension - Understanding written sentences and paragraphs in work 97 related documents.
 Writing - Communicating effectively in writing as appropriate for the needs of the 81 audience.
-Active Listening - Giving full attention to what other people are saving, taking time to understand the points being made, asking questions as appropriate, and not interrupting at 72 inappropriate times.
+Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at 72 inappropriate times.
 Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses 72 of alternative solutions, conclusions or approaches to problems.
-69 Sneaking - Talking to others to convey information effectively 60 Time Management - Managing one's own time and the time of others 00 Quality Control Analysis - Conducting tests and inspections of products services or 56 processes to evaluate quality or performance 50 Active Learning Understanding the implications of new information for both current 53 and future problem solving and decision making 55 Complex Problem Solving and decision-making.
-53 complex r toblem solving - Identifying complex problems and reviewing related 55 Information to develop and evaluate options and implement solutions.
-52 potential actions to choose the most enpropriate one 55 Social Percenting actions to choose the most appropriate one.
-52 Social Perceptiveness - Being aware of others reactions and understanding why they 33 Fractias they do.
-52 Systems Analysis - Determining now a system should work and now changes in 53 conditions, operations, and the environment will affect outcomes.
+69 Speaking - Talking to others to convey information effectively.
+60 Time Management - Managing one's own time and the time of others.
+Quality Control Analysis - Conducting tests and inspections of products, services, or 56 processes to evaluate quality or performance.
+Active Learning - Understanding the implications of new information for both current 53 and future problem-solving and decision-making. ~ 0 Complex Problem Solving - Identifying complex problems and reviewing related 53 information to develop and evaluate options and implement solutions.
+52 Judgment and Decision Making - Considering the relative costs and benefits of 53 potential actions to choose the most appropriate one.
+52 Social Perceptiveness - Being aware of others' reactions and understanding why they 53 react as they do.
+50 Systems Analysis - Determining how a system should work and how changes in 53 conditions, operations, and the environment will affect outcomes.
 50 Coordination - Adjusting actions in relation to others' actions.
 50 Instructing - Teaching others how to do something.
-50 Management of Personnel Resources - Motivating, developing, and directing people as 50 they work, identifying the best people for the job.
-Monitoring - Monitoring/Assessing performance of yourself, other individuals, or 50 organizations to make improvements or take corrective action.
+Management of Page 2012 50 Management of Personnel Resources - Motivating, developing, and directing people as they work, identifying the best people for the job.
+30 Monitoring - Monitoring/Assessing performance of yourself, other individuals, or 50 organizations to make improvements or take corrective action.
 50 Negotiation - Bringing others together and trying to reconcile differences.
 50 Persuasion - Persuading others to change their minds or behavior.
+30 1 crouding others to change then minds of behavior.
 Reporters and Correspondents Importance Skill Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at 81 inappropriate times.
 Reading Comprehension - Understanding written sentences and paragraphs in work 81 related documents.
 Writing - Communicating effectively in writing as appropriate for the needs of the 78 audience.
 75 Speaking - Talking to others to convey information effectively.
 Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses 69 of alternative solutions, conclusions or approaches to problems.
 Social Perceptiveness - Being aware of others' reactions and understanding why they 66 react as they do.
 Active Learning - Understanding the implications of new information for both current 63 and future problem-solving and decision-making.
 60 Time Management - Managing one's own time and the time of others.
 Complex Problem Solving - Identifying complex problems and reviewing related 56 information to develop and evaluate options and implement solutions.
-Monitoring - Monitoring/Assessing performance of yourself, other individuals, or 56 organizations to make improvements or take corrective action.
+56 Monitoring - Monitoring/Assessing performance of yourself, other individuals, or 56 organizations to make improvements or take corrective action.